 We pulled out of the Psara harbor at 8:30 AM heading for Marmaro, Chios.
 The wind was a good 15-25 knots from the NNW and at about 45° off our course, so we had a very nice sail to Chios with the main on the 2nd reef.
 We arrived at Marmaro (Kardamyla) [38° 32.7' N 26° 06.7' E] after 30 M at 14:20.

 When we were not very far from Marmaro we heard a noise as if we hit something.
 As we could not find anything wrong we kept going.
 After looking harder we discovered that we were trailing a long fishing line with a stick at one end and a substantial lead weight at the other.
-It is a miracle that the propeller was not fouled.
+It was a miracle that the propeller was not fouled.

 The inlet to the harbor is completely exposed to the N and the only protection is provided by the jetty.
 We docked sideways with the help of some Germans who very nicely pulled our lines against the wind bringing us gently to the jetty.
 The town looked rather unremarkable.
 Despite the wind, it was hot, and after securing the boat we headed to a café for a cold drink.
 The officer from the Limenarcheio came and very politely charged us harbor dues.
 We called Alice in D.C. and Nikos in Voula.
 Nikos was out but we spoke to Rozina.
 They were planing to either sail tomorrow with the Faneromeni or on Saturday heading for the Dodecanesus.
 We had supper on board.